10 Best Satellite TV Splitters

 Passive vs. Amplified Splitters

-Passive splitters divide signal strength and nothing more.
-They are simple, require no power, and generate no noise.
-If your incoming satellite line measures strong at the point of entry, a passive splitter is usually the most reliable choice.
-Amplified splitters or distribution amplifiers add gain to compensate for multi-port loss.
-They shine in large homes or installations where the demarcation point is far from the receivers.
-The tradeoff is that amplifiers need a power outlet, introduce a small amount of noise, and can overload if the input signal is already hot.
-Always measure your baseline signal strength before deciding whether amplification is necessary.
+Amplified splitters and distribution amplifiers add gain to compensate for multi-port loss.
+They shine in larger homes or installations where the distribution point sits far from the receivers.
+The tradeoffs: amplifiers need a power outlet, introduce a small amount of noise, and can overload if the input signal is already hot.
+Measure your baseline signal strength before deciding whether amplification is necessary.

 Installation and Grounding Considerations

 Mount the splitter as close to the point of entry as practical.
 The shorter the homerun from the dish to the splitter, the less loss you accumulate before the split.
 Use high-quality compression fittings rather than screw-on connectors; they create a tighter seal and reduce ingress from local radio interference.
-If the splitter lives outside or in an unfinished basement, make sure the housing is weather-resistant and that the ground block is properly bonded to your home’s electrical ground.
-Satellite systems are particularly sensitive to ground loops, so a unified ground point helps prevent hum bars or tuner instability.
+If the splitter lives outside or in an unfinished basement, confirm the housing is weather-resistant and that the ground block is properly bonded to your home’s electrical ground.
+Satellite systems are sensitive to ground loops, so a unified ground point helps prevent hum bars or tuner instability.

 Reading Reviews for Signal Performance